rocksmithgit/startrek1971/README.rst

 Video: https://youtu.be/TpmtCLOJ5Uw

-Original authors did an excellent job here - made the modernization a WHOLE LOT easier!
+Original authors did an excellent job - made the modernization a WHOLE LOT easier!

 Feel free to do a 'Kirk here - Kobayashi Maru?